Helping schools

 Do you work on-site or remotely?

 Both.
-The right balance depends on your school’s location, your goals, and the depth of work involved.
-We’ll figure that out together on the first call.
+Workshops, mentoring, and tutoring all run on-site or live over video — many partnerships blend the two.
+Sessions are in English, with Russian available when helpful.
+The right balance depends on your school’s location, goals, and the depth of work involved — we’ll figure that out together on the first call.

 What does a typical engagement look like?